Chocolate4U/iwmf.ir-Mirror/README.md

 # iwmf.ir-Mirror
- mirror of publicly available website "iwmf.ir"
+ This is a mirror of publicly available website `iwmf.ir` .

+ All data is scraped using [Crawlee](https://crawlee.dev) library and [Playwright](https://playwright.dev) framework.